mskf3000/Tutorials-and-Cheat-Sheets/MySQL - Enable MySQL Logs to Be Group Readable.md

 ***

-*Cheat Sheet - MySQL - Enable MySQL Logs to Be Group Readable (c) by Jack Szwergold*
+*MySQL - Enable MySQL Logs to Be Group Readable (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*